Confinement in QCD and generic Yang-Mills theories with matter representations: Low-energy limit of QCD and NJL Model

 where $D_\mu=\partial_\mu+igT_aA_\mu^a$ is the covariant derivative and $F_{\mu\nu}^a$ are the field strenght tensor components.
 These can be obtained by $igT_aF_{\mu\nu}^a=[D_\mu,D_\nu]$.
 The sum over $i$ is quite generic as it implies the sum over quark flavors and colors.
 Our Minkowskian metric reads $g^{\mu\nu}=\mbox{\rm diag}(1,-1,-1,-1)$.

 From the Euler--Lagrange equations, we obtain

 From the equations of motion we can derive, in principle, the full hierarchy of Dyson--Schwinger equations.
 We solve this hierarchy by a method proposed by Bender, Milton and Savage~\cite{Bender:1999ek}, recently exploited in Refs.~\cite{Frasca:2013kka,Frasca:2013tma,Frasca:2015yva,Frasca:2017slg, Frasca:2019ysi}.
+Note that if a source term is added to the Lagrangian describing the vacuum expectation values, translational invariance is broken, as it is expressed by the separate arguments in the Green functions.
+In this case, the vacuum expectation values of products of field operators expressing those Green functions are nonvanishing even in the case of a single field operator.
+This gives sense to starting to solve the tower of Dyson--Schwinger equations with just this one-point Green function.
+In the end, setting the source term to zero restores the observable physical picture.
+This procedure is quite similar to the approach provided by the generating functional.

+Accordingly, to the Lagrangian we add source terms like $A_\mu^aJ^\mu_a$, $\bar q_i\eta_i$ and $\bar\eta_iq_i$.
 For the sake of simplicity, we omit details on BRST ghosts.

-To the Lagrangian we add the source terms like $A_\mu^aJ^\mu_a$, $\bar q_i\eta_i$ and $\bar\eta_iq_i$.
-After that we can evaluate the functional derivatives with respect to these sources.
+After this addition we can evaluate the functional derivatives with respect to these sources.
 Such a procedure yields the Dyson--Schwinger equations~\cite{Frasca:2019ysi}

 where we have introduced the one-, two- and three-point functions as $A_\mu^{1a}(x)=\langle A_\mu^a(x)\rangle$, $A_{\mu\nu}^{2ab}(x,y)=\langle A_\mu^a(x)A_\nu^b(y)\rangle$ and $A_{\mu\nu\rho}^{3abc}(x,y,z)=\langle A_\mu^a(x)A_\nu^b(x)A_\rho^c(x)\rangle$ for the gauge fields, and $q_i^1(x)=\langle q_i(x)\rangle$ and $q_{ij}^2(x,y)=\langle q_i(x)q_j(y)\rangle$ for the quark fields.
 We can use the exact solutions already provided in Ref.~\cite{Frasca:2015yva} to write